Tag Archive | healthy greens

 Ripe sweet bell peppers.

 You’ll discover a new appreciation for incorporating colorful greens and vegetables into your salads.
-Deep green, purple, red, orange, and yellow pigments are filled with healthy antioxidants and other nutrients.
+Deep green, purple, red, orange, and yellow vegetables are filled with healthy antioxidants and other nutrients.

 These plant pigments help prevent many major illnesses, including cancer, heart disease, type 2 diabetes, age-related macular degeneration, inflammation, premature aging, and other disorders.
 Understand that they will help prevent illness.
 Do your best to eliminate other risk factors, too, and you know what they are.